Documentation, Record Keeping and Statistics

 Section 179 Code of Practice

-an employer shall establish a code of practice for the safe use of the explosive.
+179. An employer shall establish a code of practice with respect to

 Part XIV PITS AND QUARRIES